Primary Open-Angle Glaucoma Medication

 A specific plan of pharmacotherapy should be administered only after the possible effects of the systemic medications that a patient is taking (eg, beta-blockers, calcium channel blockers, ACE inhibitors) have been taken into consideration.

 Before mention of particular medications currently used in most practices, note that as the mechanisms of axonal death by apoptosis are becoming better understood, therapies are being developed to protect nerve fibers from undergoing injury and death by several possible theoretical mechanisms.
 This halting of processes that is believed to contribute to ganglion cell death in glaucoma has been termed neuroprotection, and several new pharmaceuticals are being developed that hopefully will work in this manner.
-Agents currently under investigation as neuroprotective include glutamate receptor blockers, calcium channel blockers, inhibitors of nitric oxide synthase, free radical scavengers, and drugs to increase blood flow to the optic nerve.
+Agents under investigation as neuroprotective include glutamate receptor blockers, calcium channel blockers, inhibitors of nitric oxide synthase, free radical scavengers, and drugs to increase blood flow to the optic nerve.

 See Ocular Hypertension and AAO monograph #13 for further in-depth descriptions of particular drugs.